 4. Mango is an All-Around Miracle Worker

 Get ready for this one!
-The mango is not only delicious, it is high in vitamin A and antioxidants.
-This means it will fight against aging, promotes skin cell regeneration, and restores skin’s elasticity.
+The mango is not only delicious, but it is also high in vitamin A and antioxidants.
+This means it will fight against aging, promotes skin cell regeneration, and restores skin elasticity.

 5. Bananas Have Anti-Aging Properties

 Bananas are a tasty source of nutrients and will do wonders for your skin!
 Vitamins A, B, and E are all present in the banana which make this fruit an ideal candidate to help you fight against aging!
 Also, when applied to your skin, mashed banana facials work spectacularly on pores and leave your skin looking and smelling amazing.
 A surprising fact about bananas is that with all of the iron, magnesium, and potassium, the banana will help crush those annoying menstrual cramps!